jluna-dev/simulate-moving-object/README.md

 # Developer Notes / Documentation

 ### Validations
-Added validation exception handling for the following validations:
+Added input validation exception handling for the following:
 - Input size should be 4.
 - Commands input range should be between 0 to 4 only.
-- Valid table size.
+- Input should be a valid table size.
-- Object position initial or result should not exceed table size.
+- Initial object position should not exceed table size.

 ### Developer Notes